-- Continuous teacher and student training on tools to allow proper use of platforms and tools for online teaching and learning, both synchronously and asynchronously. - Additional teacher support will be provided to temporarily fill teaching vacancies at schools to provide supervisory support as needed based on the Individual School Reopening Plan. - Introduction of methods to determine and cater for learning loss including: - Adjusted curriculum - Adaptive online literacy and numeracy solutions - Placement of Curriculum Materials on the LMS for further guidance and support to teachers - Diagnostic testing
+- Continuous teacher and student training on tools to allow proper use of platforms and tools for online teaching and learning, both synchronously and asynchronously. - Additional teacher support will be provided to temporarily fill teaching vacancies at schools and assist with supervisory support as needed based on the Individual School Reopening Plan.

+- Introduction of methods to determine and cater for learning loss including: - o Adjusted curriculum - Adaptive online literacy and numeracy solutions - Placement of Curriculum Materials on the School Learning Management System (SLMS) for further guidance and support to teachers - o Diagnostic testing